-Leading indicators – these are the metrics that look forward and can predict future performance – Customer Satisfaction can predict Revenue for example.
+Leading indicators – these are the metrics that look forward and can predict future performance, whether that’s an up or a down -m quotes sent can predict Revenue for example.

 Lagging indicators – these are the metrics that look back and tell you what has already happened like Revenue and Retention.
 To influence them you need to improve leading indicators and there’s a time lag before improvement happens.

 These will predict KPIs further down the KPI hierarchy like MQL, sales appointments and ultimately Revenue.

 The Lagging Indicator being Closed Won Deals.